-Why Kim Kardashian Needed a Surrogate to Have Her Third Child
+Why Kim Kardashian Needs a Surrogate to Have Her Fourth Child

-Kim Kardashian West and Kanye West chose to hire a surrogate to carry their third baby, and it has caused many to beg the obvious question: Why?
+Kim Kardashian West and Kanye West have reportedly chosen to hire a surrogate to carry their fourth baby, and it has caused some to beg the obvious question: Why?

 As it turns out, the answer isn't nearly as simple as the question.
-Despite carrying her first two children North and Saint to full term, Kardashian West faced serious health roadblocks that made a third pregnancy riskier.
-(The couple welcomed their third child, a baby girl, on Monday, Jan.
-15.)
-Kardashian has dealt with something called placenta accreta, a rare and serious condition where the placenta intrudes into the wall of the uterus—and side effects can directly threaten healthy pregnancies.
+Despite carrying her first two children North and Saint to full term, Kardashian West faced serious health roadblocks that made additional pregnancies riskier.
+(The couple welcomed their third child, Chicago, last year on Jan.
+15 via surrogate.)
+Kardashian has dealt with something called placenta accreta, a rare and serious condition where the placenta intrudes into the wall of the uterus — and side effects can directly threaten healthy pregnancies.

 Infection and mass bleeding can cause health problems in pregnant women and pose a risk to babies, New York-based gynecologist Alyssa Dweck, M.D., author of The Complete A to Z for Your V, previously explained to InStyle.